pandas-dev/pandas/doc/source/user_guide/reshaping.rst

 you can strip the underscore by specifying ``sep='_'``.
 You can pass values for the ``sep`` argument depending on how many or nested prefix separators are used in the column names.
-If a ``list`` of separators is passed ``from_dummies`` will separate based on the first encountered separator following the order of the list.

 * string: Use the same value for ``prefix_sep`` for each column to be dencoded.
-* list: Variables will be decoded by the first prefix separator in the passed list that is encountered in the column name.
 * dict: Directly map prefix separators to prefixes.
 Can be used in case multiple separation characters are used to separata the prefixes as well as in the variable names themself.